The mass of the dark matter particle from theory and observations: The density profile: cores vs. cusps

-In summary, the linear profile $ \rho_{lin}(r) $ eq.(\ref{perf}) exhibits a cusp around the origin for a wimp DM particle and a core behaviour at $ r = 0 $ for a keV scale DM particle mass.
+In summary, the density profile $ \rho_{lin}(r) $ eq.(\ref{perf}) exhibits a cusp around the origin for a wimp DM particle and a core behaviour at $ r = 0 $ for a keV scale DM particle mass.

-To illustrate the use of the linear approximation we plot in fig. \ref{plgg} the density profile $ \rho_{lin}(r) $ according to eqs.(\ref{perf}) and (\ref{perfun}) for DM particle masses of 1 and 2 keV and the Burkert density profile for the largest galaxy $ r_0 = 51.8 $ kpc and $ \rho(0) = 1.57 \times 10^{-25} \; \frac{\rm g}{{\rm cm}^3} $ in Table 1.
-The linear profile best follows the Burkert profile for a DM particle mass slightly below 2 keV in agreement with fig. \ref{eme}.
+We display in fig. \ref{perT} the density profile for 100 GeV wimps and the NFW profile for the largest galaxy in Table I. The density profile for 1-2 keV particles in fig. \ref{plgg} and the density profile for wimps in fig. \ref{perT} practically coincide for $ r \gtrsim 30 $ kpc while they strongly differ at smaller scales ($ r \lesssim 30 $ kpc).
+The keV mass profile exhibits a core like the Burkert profile while the wimp profile exhibits a cusp like the NFW profile.

-We display in fig. \ref{perT} the linear density profile for 100 GeV wimps and the NFW profile for the largest galaxy in Table I. The linear density profile for 1-2 keV particles in fig. \ref{plgg} and the linear density profile for wimps in fig. \ref{perT} practically coincide for $ r \gtrsim 30 $ kpc while they strongly differ at smaller scales ($ r \lesssim 30 $ kpc).
-The keV mass linear profile exhibits a core like the Burkert profile while the wimp linear profile exhibits a cusp like the NFW profile.
+In this way, the value of the mass of the dark matter particle turns to be between 1 and 2 keV, and the number of ultrarelativistic degrees of freedom of the dark matter coupling at decoupling $ g_d $, or similarly, the decoupling temperature $ T_d $ turns to be above 100 GeV.

 We can also evaluate the halo velocity for wimps from the general formula eq.(\ref{vq}) and the value of $ q_{p \; wimp} $ eq.(\ref{qwimp}).
 We obtain

 three orders of magnitude below the observed halo velocities eq.(\ref{vobs}).
 Recall that keV scale DM particles yield a halo velocity eq.(\ref{vkev}) of the same order of magnitude than the observed halo velocities.
 Therefore, keV DM particles may solve the problem in the halo velocities recently noticed by \citep{LK} for the bullet cluster when CDM wimps are used.